cgtf/draft-crypto-assets-security-considerations/draft-vcgtf-crypto-assets-security-considerations.md

 Intrusions from outside: an act of an outsider accessing the system maliciously in a manner other than spoofing.
 For example, by using malicious intrusion from the outside by exploiting the system's vulnerability, incorporating malware into the exchanging system via targeted e-mail to the custodians administrator or the like and generating a private signature private key (or transaction creation) from the outside, Allow remote control of etc.

-Unintended Behaivors of implementations: The system behaves unexpectedly by the designer or operator irrespective of the intention or malice of the operation.
+Unintended behaviors of implementations: The system behaves unexpectedly by the designer or operator irrespective of the intention or malice of the operation.
 For example, a signature private key leaks due to a bug in the exchange management system.

 Of these threat factors, theft and fraudulent use are regarded as threats that can only be caused by explicit malicious factors.
 As a result, the possible risks for signing key to be assumed are the following:

-a) Threat by lost
+1. Threat by lost
   - Risk of Unauthorized operation (with legitimate path)
       - End-user's malice
       - Operator's malice in Custodian
       - Spoofing to end users
       - internal frauds (spoofing to operators)
   - Risk of Intrusion from the outside
       - Intrusion into the transaction signing modules
       - Intrusion into the incoming coin management function (implementation)
       - Intrusion into the customer asset management function (implementation)
       - Intrusion into the exchange operation modules
   - Risk of System Behaviors different from human operation
       - Unintended behaviors of the transaction signing modules
       - Unintended behaviors of the incoming coin management function (implementation)
       - Unintended behaviors of the customer asset management function  (implementation)
       - Unintended behaviors of the exchange operation modules
-- Risk of misoperation (by human error)
+  - Risk of mis-operation (by human error)
-    - Misoperation of end user
+      - Mis-operation of end user
-    - Misoperation of operator
+      - Mis-operation of operator

-b) Threat by leakage
+2. Threat by leakage
   - Risk of Unauthorized operation (with legitimate path)
       - End-user's malice
       - Operator's malice in Custodian
       - Spoofing to end users
       - internal frauds (spoofing to operators)
   - Risk of Intrusion from the outside
       - Intrusion into the transaction signing modules
       - Intrusion into the incoming coin management function (implementation)
       - Intrusion into the customer asset management function (implementation)
       - Intrusion into the exchange operation modules
   - Risk of System Behaviors different from human operation
       - Unintended behaviors of the transaction signing modules
       - Unintended behaviors of the incoming coin management function (implementation)
       - Unintended behaviors of the customer asset management function  (implementation)
       - Unintended behaviors of the exchange operation modules
-- Risk of misoperation (by human error)
+  - Risk of mis-operation (by human error)
-    - Misoperation of end user
+      - Mis-operation of end user
-    - Misoperation of operator
+      - Mis-operation of operator

-c) Threat by theft
+3. Threat by theft
   - Risk of Unauthorized operation (with legitimate path)
       - End-user's malice
       - Operator's malice in Custodian
       - Spoofing to end users
       - internal frauds (spoofing to operators)
   - Risk of Intrusion from the outside
       - Intrusion into the transaction signing modules
       - Intrusion into the incoming coin management function (implementation)
       - Intrusion into the customer asset management function (implementation)
       - Intrusion into the exchange operation modules

-d) Threat by fraudulent use
+4. Threat by fraudulent use
   - Risk of Unauthorized operation (with legitimate path)
       - End-user's malice
       - Operator's malice in Custodian
       - Spoofing to end users
       - internal frauds (spoofing to operators)
   - Risk of Intrusion from the outside
       - Intrusion into the transaction signing modules
       - Intrusion into the incoming coin management function (implementation)
       - Intrusion into the customer asset management function (implementation)
       - Intrusion into the exchange operation modules

 The following sections outline each risk, and their security controls are shown in {{security-controls-at-crypto-assets-custodian}}.